 Current DWI Penalties in New Mexico

 The consequences for DWI in New Mexico vary depending on the circumstances.
-At minimum, the first conviction will require those convicted to:
+At a minimum, the first conviction will require those convicted to:

 - Install an interlock device in your vehicle